 Board Chair and Vice Chair

-The Board Chair will be nominated for a three-year term by the Dean and a vote of the full Board.
-There is a two-term limit for the Board Chair.
+The Board Chair will be nominated for a three-year term by the Dean and a vote of the full Board..

 The primary role of the Board Chair is to collaborate with the Dean to develop Board agendas and to preside over the Board meetings.
 The secondary role of the Board Chair is to assist the Dean with all other matters where the Board Chair, Vice-Chair and/or Board Member’s engagement may be of assistance to the Dean.

 The Board Vice Chair will be nominated for a three-year term by the Dean and a vote of the full Board.
-There is a two-term limit for the Board Vice Chair.
 The Board Vice Chair may be nominated for the Board Chair role when an opening occurs.

 It is the duty of the Vice-Chair to organize and ensure proper new member onboarding, including making formal introduction to the Board, a review of the mission and vision of the COE, review of the Advisory Charter, welcome social events and solicitation for interest in committee assignments.